-Lynn’s book addiction was diagnosed in childhood when Miss Isobel, the elementary-school librarian, summoned Lynn’s mother to campus because Lynn was “reading too much.”
-Books were Lynn’s window on the world, beckoning her to adventures unimaginable to a young girl in the conservative South.
-They took her to faraway places and through historic periods in which she became an empress, an explorer, or an epidemiologist—without ever leaving the shade of the backyard elm tree.
+Lynn’s book addiction was diagnosed in childhood.
+Books took her to faraway places and through historic periods in which she became an empress, an explorer, or an epidemiologist—without leaving the shade of an elm tree.

-She is a member of the venerable Explorers Club – an international, multidisciplinary society founded in 1904 to advance field research and preserve the instinct to explore.
-She also is a member of American Christian Fiction Writers, International Thriller Writers, Mystery Writers of America, Women Writing the West, and Sisters in Crime.
+She is a member of the Explorers Club (an international, multidisciplinary society founded in 1904 to advance field research and preserve the instinct to explore), International Thriller Writers, Mystery Writers of America, Women Writing the West, and Sisters in Crime.

-Lynn lives on a mountaintop with her husband of thirty years, an immortal tabby cat, and whatever predator wanders through the meadow.
-She’s passionate about faith and worship, archaeology and history, women’s issues and the environment.
+Lynn lives on a mountaintop with her husband of thirty-one years, an immortal tabby cat, and whatever predator wanders through the meadow.
+She’s passionate about archaeology and history, women’s issues and the environment.
 She’s a world-class angler, a competent wing-shooter, a spastic cross-country skier, and a dirt-encrusted gardener.
-She develops and teaches para-biblical studies about the context of the Old and New Testaments and the Intertestamental Period.